How to Write Great Product Descriptions for your Online Store in 8 Steps

-Seductive product descriptions can mean the difference between moving units, and watching your inventory decompose.
-If potential customers are not convinced to purchase after reading your product description, you have some work to do.
-Here are some crucial ingredients for ecommerce store product descriptions that sell.
+Seductive product descriptions can mean moving units or watching your inventory decompose.
+Potential customers make purchase decisions after reading your product description, you have some work to do.
+Here are 8 crucial ingredients for eCommerce store product descriptions that sell.

-Base your product descriptions on your customer types
+1. Base your product descriptions on your target audience

-Before you can hope to sell online, you must learn your customers.
-One of the most effective ways to improve your product descriptions is to gear them towards individual buyer personas that you have previously researched.
-The ideal buyer persona helps to quantify the behaviors of your prospects and customers, giving you more of an opportunity to compose product descriptions that will actually be effective.
+Before selling online, you must learn your customers.
+One of the most effective ways to improve your product descriptions is to gear them towards individual buyer personas.
+An ideal buyer persona quantifies the behaviors of your customers, giving you more opportunity to compose effective product descriptions.

-For example, knowing that previous customers enjoy your products because of their durability may encourage you to use language that refers to product longevity in your descriptors.
-However, if your loyal customers are basing their shopping cart decisions on product upgrades, you can compose a different product description for that audience that includes the new features in the upcoming iteration.
+For example, knowing that previous customers enjoy your products because of their durability may encourage you to use language that emphasizes product longevity.
+However, if your loyal customers prefer product upgrades, write about the new product features in the upcoming iteration.

-As exampled below from Josh Rosebrook, it would be all well and good if the writer had left the underlined sentence as: “Unique herbal synergies release skin transforming anti inflammatories, antioxidants, fatty acids and phytonutrients.”
-However, translating those ingredients into tangible benefits makes it that much more desirable.
+As exampled below from Josh Rosebrook, it would be all well and good if the writer had left the underlined sentence as: “Unique herbal synergies release skin transforming anti-inflammatories, antioxidants, fatty acids and phytonutrients.”
+However, translating those ingredients into tangible benefits, and even product images, makes it that much more desirable.

-What problems does your product take away?
+What problems does your product solve?
 How does your product make people’s lives better?
-If you tell people within the product copy what’s in it for them rather than just what’s in it, your product descriptions will likely gain a great deal more traction.
+If you use power words to tell people what’s in it for them, rather than just what’s in it, your product descriptions will gain a great deal more traction.

 There is hard psychology behind why we look to imitate other people in situations we are unsure of.
-If you can’t leverage the above methods of social proof, there are still other ways to include it in your product descriptions.
-For example, in line with psychology, buyers are attracted to things that are popular.
-Take advantage of this by highlight customer favorites on your home page.
+If you can’t leverage the above methods of social proof, there are still other ways to include it in your product copy.
+For example, take advantage of the fact that popularity is attractive by highlighting customer favorites on your homepage.

-The tone of voice that you use in your product descriptions will make a huge difference in the way those descriptions are perceived by your audience.
-Marketing to the modern consumer means that you want to meet at eye level.
+The tone of voice that you use in your product descriptions will make a huge difference to your audience.
+Marketing to the modern consumer means that you want to meet them at eye level.
 There is nothing worse than sounding like a big corporation that is mass marketing a product.
 Even if you are scaling, you want to sound like the provider down the street.

 Your tone can also enlighten customers about your company culture.
 Millennials especially are very cautious about the companies they choose to patronize.
 They have so many choices that they can afford to forgo a product from a company they perceive as environmentally unconscious or socially disconnected.
-Let the personality of your company flow through your product descriptions to separate your sales techniques from those of your competitors.
+Let the personality of your company flow through your product descriptions.

-Make sure that you are using a readable font
+5. Make sure that you are using a an easy to read font

 The attention span of the average human being is down – way down.
 Research has concluded that most people read less than 20% of any given web page.
 If you give people any reason to read less, they will.